 Home cooks are commonly used to repurposing the pulp in the stuffing – but have you ever thought about repurposing the seeds too?
 When making recipes like this Brazilian Shrimp Stuffed Pumpkin or our Fall-special Stuffed Butternut Squash with Pork, Jasmine Rice & Apple, don’t toss out the seeds!
 Squash and pumpkin seeds can be turned into a tasty snack or crunchy salad topping.

 To do so, wash seeds thoroughly, spread and let sit on a baking sheet until completely dry.
 Season with a little olive oil and your preferred spices and bake, stirring occasionally, for about up to 30 minutes or until golden and crisp.
 Use right from the oven or let cool completely and store in an airtight container for up to a week.

 If you want to save on some baking time when whipping up these Rice & Turkey Stuffed Peppers, microwave red bell peppers for a few minutes before stuffing.
 By precooking them, that desired softer to the bite texture will be achieved in less time, while preventing stuffing from drying out in the oven and cutting back some on baking time.

 Another useful tip to save time in the kitchen and making sure stuffing remains moist, is to loosely cover your vegetables with aluminium foil.
 If you top with cheese, uncover in the last 5 minutes to have that bubbly, melty cheese cover.

 Starting with your favorite variety of Carolina® Rice, use this guide to elevate any humble vegetable to an impressive main dish and turn your average weeknight dinner into a special occasion!
-Find more cooking tips and recipe inspiration by browsing our website.
+Find more cooking tips like how long to cook rice in the microwaveor how to cook arroz chaufas and recipe inspiration by browsing our website.